testingautomated-usi/DeepHyperion/documentation/details.md

 ## Experimental Data and Scripts ##
+To regenerate the results and plots reported in the ISSTA paper, follow the instructions [here](../experiments-issta/README.md)
-To regenerate the results and plots reported in the paper, follow the instructions [here](../experiments/README.md)
+To regenerate the results and plots reported in the TOSEM paper, follow the instructions [here](../experiments-tosem/README.md)

 ## Extra Use Case Scenarios ##